SAP/luigi/docs/luigi-core-api.md

 #### getLuigiContainer

-Returns the container of the Luigi content.
+Returns the container with the Luigi content.

 ##### Examples